RTIInternational/biocloud_docker_tools/README.md

 <br><br>

 # Developers
-Commiting a Dockerfile to this repository will automatically result in the building of a new docker image that is uploaded to Docker Hub.
+Committing a Dockerfile to this repository will automatically result in the building of a new docker image that is uploaded to Docker Hub.
 To submit a commit developers should complete the following steps:
 1. Fork this repository to their account (if not previously done).
 2. Create a branch for the specific docker you working on.
     * Create the necessary directory structure when applicable as described above.